lc-brito/node-express-api/README.md

 > adapters

-Code that integrates application with external tools (database drivers, email integration, notification, other services), an adapter in the sense of the word.
+Code that integrates application with external tools (database drivers, email integration, notification, other services, cron jobs), an adapter in the sense of the word.
 This code is not part of the application but is required by it to execute some commands.
 Adapters are injected into the domain to decouple the dependency.